GT-ARC/IoT-VET/README.md

 7. [**Implementing an Inventory Service API – POST Method:**](modules/IoT-Factory-GTARC-07-InventoryServiceAPI-POSTmethod.pdf) This module continues with the implementation of an inventory database service by developing a Web API for updating the inventory/stock for parts and products (e.g., "add two more units of Product 1 to the stock").
     - Implementing a POST method for external software modules to update the inventory/stock states
     - Observing the context data and variable values to test the application functionality
+8. [**Simulation of Parts Delivery and Product Sales:**](modules/IoT-Factory-GTARC-08-Simulated-Delivery-Sales.pdf) This module implements a web-based UI to simulate the delivery of parts to the warehouse and the sale of products from the available product stock.
+It utilizes the inventory/stock API of the web service from the last two modules.
+    - Implementing a client that uses the POST method of the web service API
+    - Using forms in Node-RED to retrieve and process user input